French government’s new AI strategy gets a boost from DeepMind, Samsung, and Fujitsu

 Despite these big plans, the country faces serious challenges.
 The upcoming European privacy standard known as GDPR places heavy restrictions on the collection and use of private data and comes with heavy penalties for infractions.
 While big companies such as Google and Amazon are racing to comply, some worry that GDPR and further limits on the data that drives AI development could hurt French startups.

-However, Rand Hindi, cofounder of French AI startup Snips, hailed the report for emphasizing an alternative AI model that doesn’t rely on massive data collection.
-Snips is developing its own AI systems that keep data on local devices rather than centralizing it in order to offer greater privacy and security.
+However, Rand Hindi, cofounder of French AI startup Snips, praised the report for emphasizing an alternative AI model that doesn’t rely on massive data collection.
+Snips is developing its own AI systems that keep data on local devices — rather than centralizing it — in order to offer greater privacy and security.

-“So far, the AI industry has followed a centralized paradigm, or private user data [was] stored and analyzed in the cloud by foreign digital giants,” he said in a statement today.
+“So far, the AI industry has followed a centralized paradigm, or private user data [was] stored and analyzed in the cloud by foreign digital giants,” Hindi said in a statement today.
 “This centralization has become synonymous with dependence on digital oligopolies and cyber sovereignty loss.
 However, there are now technologies to decentralize artificial intelligence, executing algorithms directly on user objects without any of their sensitive information [being] sent to the cloud.”

 The conference where the report was announced included several panels on AI topics and can be seen in its entirety here:

-One of the speakers was Y Combinator’s Sam Altman, who is involved in the Open AI initiative to study AI’s impact and ensure it is implemented responsibly.
+One of the speakers was Y Combinator’s Sam Altman, who is involved in the Open AI initiative to study AI’s impact and promote responsible implementation.
 Altman said the report’s goal of taking strong measures to ensure that AI is handled safely resonated with him.

 “If we are successful, this will be one of the most transformative moments in human history,” Altman said.
 “So the stakes are awfully high to get it right.
 And the stakes are high to make sure it benefits humanity as a whole.”